 For an example, the user interface may purposely steer people towards signing up to an additional feature by auto-selecting it in advance, or by making the opt-out choice difficult to find and cumbersome to confirm.
-We've written about various Dark UX Patterns in depth in the following guide:

 Simply, Data Science is the practice of analysing data to form valuable insights and improve decision making.
 Analytics are easy to come by, but the art is in meticulously examining your data and making sense of it to guide meaningful change and progress.

 In an ideal world a product would be launched will all features working perfectly.
 However, during development there are often sacrifices made to meet timelines and get the product to market at a desirable speed.
 When design concepts are skipped over in favour of meeting timelines, a 'design debt' accrues.